Geant4.jl

 Parameters of the detector are collected in a user defined mutable data structure inheriting from G4JLDetector

 .
 The user also needs to provide a Julia method for constructing the geometry.
-This method needs to have the signature
+This method needs to have following the signature

 <User_Det_Constructor_Function>(::G4JLDetector)::CxxPtr{G4VPhysicalVolume}